gausby/ecoule/README.md

 # Écoule - A Static Page Generator-Engine
-Écoule is a static page generator engine, written in JavaScript, that runs in a server side javascript-environment.
-It collects data from one or more sources, processes it, and output it to one or more outputs.
+Écoule is a static page generator engine, written in JavaScript.
+That means, you feed some raw material into a pipe, and you get something different (often more valuable) out.
+Ecoule collects data from one or more sources, assembles it, allows processing and provides one or more outputs.

-It can, amongst other things, be used to build static blog generators.
+To run Ecoule, you must use Node.js and install plugins for processing your data.
+The main use case of Ecoule is generating HTML for the web, such as blogs, but the output can also be formats such as EPUB.

+The processing steps in Ecoule are mapped to different phases: Initialization, data collection, data refinement, data transformation and data output (or formatting).
+All stages can be configured with plugins.

 ## Life Cycle